College of Letters & Science

 For all UW–Madison undergraduates, these learning experiences begin with students satisfying the university's General Education Requirements—usually by taking courses taught within the College of Letters & Science.
 These common foundations cover key topics which are necessary for any undergraduate major and any prospective career: oral and written communication; mathematical and logical reasoning; and the diversity of cultures within global society.

 In addition to these university-wide requirements, all L&S students must attain knowledge of a foreign language, in work that combines training in both communication and culture, so students may better understand and participate in the global community of the twenty-first century.
 Together, these "tools for learning" may be acquired through many different courses taught by many different departments.
 The key is that they are never taught in isolation, but always considered together with broad exposure to various "ways of knowing" from the arts and humanities, the natural sciences, and the social sciences.
-(For more on the General Education Requirements, see this link; for more on the L&S requirements, see Letters & Science Degrees.)
+(For more on the General Education Requirements, see Mission and Purpose of the UW–Madison General Education Requirements; for more on the L&S requirements, see Letters & Science Degrees.)